message/iata/LU.md

 - This does not apply to passengers younger than 12 years.
 4. Passengers who in the past 14 days have been in India are subject to a COVID-19 LAMP, PCR or TMA test upon arrival.
 - This does not apply to passengers younger than 12 years.
-5. Passengers could be subject to quarantine for up to 14 days; details can be found at <a href="https://covid19.public.lu/en/travellers/visiting-luxembourg.html">https://covid19.public.lu/en/travellers/visiting-luxembourg.html</a>